 FAA studies suggest that drones pose a risk to civilian and commercial aircraft.

-While drone accidents and injuries are serious and potentially life threatening, the FAA’s efforts to regulate drones have much larger concerns in mind—the potential for drones to damage to manned aircraft.
+While drone injuries to individuals on the ground are serious and potentially life threatening, the FAA’s efforts to regulate drones have much larger concerns in mind—the potential for drones to damage to manned aircraft.

 Computer models created by the FAA in 2017 show that drones could potentially cause more damage than birds of comparable size due to the metal parts in their construction.
 While there are bans on operating drones near airfields, and geo-fencing could prevent unmodified drones from violating controlled airspace, regulators and lawmakers fear that these measures will not be enough to prevent a major incident.